 4. Define your channels

-However, if you don’t want to use Google Analytics, there are some other tools that can also provide very useful information (e.g. Buzzsumo), depending on what you wish to analyze.
+However, if you don’t want to use Google Analytics, there are some other tools that can also provide very useful information (e.g. Buzzsumo) depending on what you wish to analyze.

-It is very common that one of your channels works better than the rest.
+It is common that one of your channels works better than the rest.
 Focus on that first.
 When you start to see results there, try to take it to the next level.
 At some point, you will have something more stable and fruitful and it will be time to start working on your other channels.

 5. Choose your content types